magento/merchdocs/src/configuration/services/saas.md

 Stores > Settings > [Configuration]({% link stores/configuration.md %}) > [Services]({% link configuration/services.md %}) > Magento Services

-Magento allows you to link your Magento store to a SaaS service through the Admin UI and an API key.
+Some Magento features are deployed as SaaS services, in which case you'll need to connect your Magento to these services in order to use these features.
+The connection to services is performed via API keys in Magento configuration.

 ## Generate an API key {#apikeys}

-When you create a [Magento account]({% link magento/magento-account.md %}), identified by a MageID, you can generate a Magento API key to connect to the SaaS services within Magento.
-To use Magento Commerce SaaS services, such as Product Recommendations, the license-holder must generate the API key.
-However, if you are a Magento partner, the contract signer generates the API key.
-Then, the API key can be passed to the systems integrator or development team that manages the SaaS projects and environments on behalf of the license-holder.
+When you create a Magento account, identified by a MageID, you can generate a Magento API key to connect Magento to SaaS services.
+To use Magento Commerce SaaS services, such as Product Recommendations, the license-holder must generate the API key in order to pass entitlement validation.
+This API key can then be passed to the systems integrator or development team that manages the SaaS projects and environments on behalf of the license-holder.
+If you are a Magento solution partner, the contract signer should generate the API key.

 1. Log in to your Magento account at [https://account.magento.com](https://account.magento.com/){:target="_blank"}.